nhquana2/smart-parking-system-web/.github/instructions/general.instructions.md

 # Frontend

+-   IMPORTANT: Strictly follow using Shadcn UI components, do not use any other UI libraries or components, except for TailwindCSS.
+For API handling, use Tanstack Query (React Query) for data fetching, caching, and invalidation.
+-   Have a look at the project structure to make it consistent with the existing code
 -   Employs a dashboard for manager of the parking system, with navbar on the left, with login and permission checking
 -   Use Vite as the build tool
 -   Main color: Blue